 - using pest thresholds to decide when control is needed

 - preferentially using selective insecticides that preserve beneficials

 - adopting strategies that limit exposure of pests to selection from insecticides

-Our IPM research has contributed to the development of the Integrated pest management guidelines for cotton production in Australia1, the Guide to pests and beneficials in Australian cotton landscapes2, and the Cotton Pest Management Guide3 which provide growers with core information to support improved pest management.
-Cotton insect management tools are also delivered through our CottASSIST online decision support system.
+Our IPM research has contributed to the development of the Integrated pest management guidelines for cotton production in Australia1; the Guide to pests and beneficials in Australian cotton landscapes2; and the Cotton Pest Management Guide3 which combined provide the Australian cotton industry with core information to support improved pest management.
+Cotton insect management tools are also delivered through our decision support systems.